chilts/connect-uuid/README.md

     $ npm install connect-uuid

-    # require connect-uuid
+    // load connect-uuid
     var uuid = require('connect-uuid');

-    # use the middleware which sets req.uuid
+    // use the middleware which sets req.uuid app.use(uuid());
-    app.use(uuid());

-    # add a dynamic helper so the view can see #{uuid}
+    // add a dynamic helper so the view can see #{uuid}
     app.dynamicHelpers({
       uuid: function(req, res) {
         return req.uuid;